pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: OFF
 - This variable controls whether to enable the async commit feature for the second phase of the two-phase transaction commit to perform asynchronously in the background.
 Enabling this feature can reduce the latency of transaction commit.
-This feature is not compatible with [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) and does not take effect when Binlog is enabled.
+This feature does not take effect when TiDB Binlog is enabled.

 > **Note:**
 >